Reason4Rec: Deliberative User Preference Alignment of Large Language Models for Recommendation: INTRODUCTION

-In this light, we propose a \textit{Reasoning-powered Recommender} (Reason4Rec) framework to teach LLMs with the recognized reasoning capabilities with the guidance of verbalized user feedback (\eg user reviews~\cite{ReviewRecSurvey}).
+In this light, we propose a \textit{Reasoning-powered Recommender} (Reason4Rec) framework to teach LLMs with the recognized reasoning capabilities, guided by verbalized user feedback (\eg user reviews~\cite{ReviewRecSurvey}).
 As illustrated in Figure~\ref{fig:framework}, Reason4Rec employs three collaborative experts, each dedicated to a specific reasoning step, to hone step-specific reasoning capabilities.
 To reduce the computational and memory cost, these experts are implemented using separate QLoRA~\cite{Qlora} adapters on the same LLM.
 Recognizing that each reasoning step necessitates extracting distinct signals from the verbalized user feedback, each expert is equipped with a uniquely tailored training strategy.
-Taking rating prediction~\cite{DAML} as an example, we conduct extensive experiments across three real-world datasets, validating the effectiveness of Reason4Rec regarding prediction accuracy and reasoning quality, and the rationality of the framework design.
-The code and datasets are available at \url{https://github.com/Peter-Fy/Reason4Rec}.
+We conduct extensive experiments across three real-world datasets, validating the effectiveness of Reason4Rec regarding prediction accuracy and reasoning quality, and the rationality of the framework design.